CzarDmitriy/Java/README.md

 # job4j
-The project contains a block solution "Basix syntax"
+The project contains a block solution "Basic syntax"